Table of Contents

 3) Minnesota Alternative Care

-4) Minnesota Managed Care program such as Senior Health Options or Disability Health Options.
+4) Minnesota Managed Care program, such as Minnesota Senior Health Options (MSHO)

 Due to the variety of providers and choices, getting started with PCA Choice is somewhat complicated.
-The easiest way to do so is by contacting your county health office.
-A complete list of county contacts, office locations and telephone numbers is available here.
+The easiest way to do so is by contacting your county health office to schedule a care needs assessment.
+A complete list of county contacts, office locations, and telephone numbers is available here.

 Complete information about the program is also available in the Personal Care Assistance Program Manual.
 One can also find information about this program on Minnesota’s Department of Human Services website.